-At the entrance of the national park, there are warnings for people who have heart condition not to go to Magkukuob Cave.
+At the entrance of the national park, there are warnings for people who have heart conditions not to go to Magkukuob Cave.
 Why?
-To get inside, you need to waddle into the murky waters of the dark cave to have a better view of the stalactites and stalagmites, some of which have already form columns.
+To get inside, you need to waddle into the murky waters of the dark cave to have a better view of the stalactites and stalagmites, some of which have already formed columns.
 To get out, you need to dive from a platform 12-feet above the water.
 Ang gara, ‘di ba?
 But the fun’s all worth it!

 Paddling to the Jellyfish Sanctuary

-In 2013, while having fun with my friends in the shore of Banol Beach in Coron, Palawan, one of my friends got stung by a jellyfish.
+In 2013, while having fun with my friends on the shore of Banol Beach in Coron, Palawan, one of my friends got stung by a jellyfish.
 I witnessed her pain, the mark the sting left on her skin, and how she dealt with all of it.
 So when I found out that the Jellyfish Sanctuary, known for its hundreds (sometimes thousands) of resident and stingless jellyfishes, is included in our itinerary, that scene came flashing back to me.
 What if the jellyfishes aren’t really stingless?
 I don’t want to experience what my friend did.
-Luckily, we didn’t have the chance to swim in the sanctuary when we went there because we were such in a hurry.
+Luckily, we didn’t have the chance to swim in the sanctuary when we went there because we were in a hurry.
 Woot!